keygen7z/anjocaido-mirror/README.md

 Have you ever tried playing Minecraft and stumbled upon this mythical launcher?
+You could play Minecraft 1.5.2 with it.

 <img src="https://github.com/user-attachments/assets/835739af-bc46-48e4-a8b1-1c1193c257e1" />